grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 PT, sushi, some apps, hanging out with my dad this morning lol

+maybe pilates today or tomorrow, working out on my spin bike & working on my apps

 # A wise man was once asked:
 # "Who do you value most among people?"
 # He replied: "The one whose manners are most noble,